Make an Appointment

-Cancer can recur anywhere in your body, including your abdominal cavity, lymph nodes, or vagina or in distant areas such as your lungs or liver.
+Cancer can recur anywhere in your body, including your abdominal cavity, lymph nodes, vagina, or in distant areas such as the lungs or liver.
 A variety of therapies are available for women with recurrent endometrial cancer, including chemotherapy, hormonal therapy, and immunotherapy.
-Our team of gynecologic oncologists uses precision medicine to test for specific molecular abnormalities in your cancer to develop a personalized treatment plan.
+Our team of gynecologic oncologists uses precision medicine to test for specific molecular abnormalities in the cancer to develop a personalized treatment plan.

 It’s important to communicate any of these symptoms of recurrence to your gynecologic oncology team: